This article has an erratum: [erratum]

 Inclusion criteria were Being aged 25 to 75 years, full awareness and collaboration to participate in the research, having gastrointestinal cancers (colon, rectum, esophagus, stomach), being on chemotherapy diets such as 5-fluorouracil +oxaloplatin+ Leucovorin or 5-fluorouracil +Cisplatin, application of 20-22 catheter gauge (made of Unicut Company), use of upper limb for inserting of intravenous catheter, non-use of analgesics and pain relief, non-steroidal anti-inflammatory drugs, non-use of antibiotics, Lack of diabetes, skin disorders and autoimmune diseases, lack of fever, neutropenia and any signs of infection, not using any ointment or vegetable oil at the site of venipuncture during research were the main inclusion criteria.
 Exclusion criteria included the patient’s unwillingness to continue to collaborate in the research, early discharge, ill-being and allergic reactions during the study.

-The sample size, derived from the same study and considering the 80% probability of testing, and the type 1 error of 5%, were calculated 30 subjects in each group.
+The sample size, derived from the same study considering to 80% power of test and 5% probability of type 1 error, the sample size were calculated 30 subjects in each group.
 This study was single blind, patients were aware of being involved in the study, but not aware of which group they are in at the time of intervention.
 First the researcher providing explanations about the method and the objective of the research to the all patients.
 In this study, the samples were selected by Convenience Sampling method and then, were randomly assigned into intervention (N. sativa oil) group and control (routine care) groups.
 In intervention group, the participants (30 patients), initially, Angiocath IV Catheter, 20-22 gauge sizes (manufactured by UNICUT company) was inserted in the upper limb veins of the participants, observing the aseptic Technique.
 After the insertion of peripheral vein catheter, 5 drops of N. sativa (prepared by the pharmacist) was applied 2 times a day (each 12 hours, morning and night before bedtime) on the distal area of the catheter up to 10 cm on the route of intravenous injection from the first to the third day of chemotherapy cycle in the intervention group.
 Also, the place was washed with water each time before using oil; No intervention was conducted for the participants in the control group.
 The participants of two groups were evaluated for incidence and severity of phlebitis in these three days every 12 hours at intervals of 12, 24, 36, 48, 60, 72 hours.
 On the first day, all the participants were given the same training for catheter care.
 Collected data was analyzed by SPSS 21 using descriptive statistics (mean, standard deviation) and descriptive statistics (Chi-Square, Fisher exact, T-test, MannWhitney test).
 (Figure 1)

 CONSORT 2010 flow diagram.